jgoizueta/nio/README.txt

 those are higher level services that could be implemented using Nio but are not the subject of this package.

-The implementaion of Nio is pure Ruby, and not specially fast; but it is complete and accurate.
+The implementation of Nio is pure Ruby, and not specially fast; but it is complete and accurate.

 Nio has some interesting features, though: